shawnreid/nhlscraper/README.md

 # Introduction
-Boilerplate laravel application to scrape various API data from https://nhl.com.
+Boilerplate Laravel application to scrape various API data from https://nhl.com.

 This tool is currently able to scrape:
 - Game Schedules